jkim574/CISL_Labeling_LiDAR/Docs_LiDAR_Labeling/GETTING_STARTED.md

 Now we will need to run `OpenPCDet`'s built in `demo.py` file in order to verify that the data was unpacked correctly and was properly oriented to match KITTI specifications.
 Before we do this, it would be wise to move your unpacked data to an area that is easier to reference.
 These next steps will help you keep the data organized and make the commands you run much shorter.

-Start by navigating to the folder at `/OpenPCDet/data`.
+Start by navigating to the folder at `/CISL_Labelig_LiDAR/data`.
 Once inside, you will need to create a new folder called `cisl`.
 Within the `cisl` folder, create a folder with the date of collection (ex. `072124`).
 Each <date_of_collection> folder should have subfolders for `tower_#` and each `tower_#` folder should have subfolders for `lidar` and `image`.
 Once you have made these directories, you will need to add the unpacked data into the corresponding folders.
 When finished, your folders should look something like this:
 ```
-OpenPCDet
+CISL_Labelig_LiDAR
 │ ...
 ├── data
 │    ├── ...